 Your guide to data protection

-In order to operate effectively, the City and County of Swansea Council (the Authority) has to obtain certain types of information about persons working and residing in its area.
+In order to operate effectively, Swansea Council (the authority) has to obtain certain types of information about persons working and residing in its area.

-The information the Authority holds on individuals, which identifies that individual is known as personal data; for example, Members, former and current and prospective employees, suppliers, clients/customers and information on an individual which the Authority is occasionally required by law to provide to government departments.
+The information the authority holds on individuals, which identifies that individual, is known as personal data.
+These individuals include members, former and current and prospective employees, suppliers, clients and customers.

-The term personal data applies to any material which identifies a living individual for example photographs, CCTV footage, information held on computer disk and most paper records.
-To ensure that the Authority handles personal data lawfully and appropriately it must comply with the Data Protection Act 1998 (the Act) and in particular the 8 Data Protection principles as set out in Part 1, Schedule 1 of the Act.
+The term personal data applies to any material which identifies a living individual, for example photographs, CCTV footage, information held on computer disk and most paper records.
+To ensure that the authority handles personal data lawfully and appropriately it must adhere to the latest Data Protection principles.